 What a great quote and you can definitely tell that Lizzy means those words.
 Her joy for life was very transparent throughout our interview, as well as her joy for our city!
 Lizzy, you love Elko, don’t you?
 “I love Elko.
 I love all the people.
 People (in my opinion) are a lot kinder in smaller towns because we have that closeness in our relationships.
 People that don’t even know me have helped me out.
 I couldn’t imagine having this injury in a big city.
 Not that people in big cities don’t care about other people, but they may not have the same kinds of emotional ties to those around them.
 More people than I can name come up to me when I’m out around town and thank me for sharing my story.
 No, thank you!
 Thank you for telling me that my story has encouraged somebody!
 I just don’t think you’d find that sort of thing in a big town because they don’t see the same people all the time around town.
 When I was in San Diego they didn’t have the genuine connection with everybody; they were nice but you could tell they weren’t necessarily interested in being friends.
 It’s so cool that everyone here enjoys their relationships with each other and genuinely hopes to see you again!”

 Anthony: Ok, this next question is usually comes at the end of the blog.
 What’s one thing you want the readers of this feature to take away, without a doubt, knowing about you?

 Lizzy: Ok, I can only have one thing?

 Anthony: You can have whatever you want!

-And that’s what I took away really appreciating about Lizzy after our talk.
-She genuinely has a happiness and joy for her life.
+That’s what I took away really appreciating about Lizzy after our talk.
+She genuinely has happiness and joy in her life.
 It’s not forced.
 It’s not an act.
 She truly does love what she gets to do and other people.
 To me, this is a real gift.
-And, on behalf of many people I’m sure, I’d like to say thank you for sharing your gift with our little town, Lizzy!
+Moreover, on behalf of many people I’m sure, I’d like to say thank you for sharing your gift with our little town, Lizzy!